-Credo Reference - search a collection of 800 reference books for articles and entries on all topics and disciplines.
+Credo Academic Core - search an extensive collection of dictionaries, handbooks, and encyclopedias for articles and entries on all topics and disciplines.

-Gale Virtual Reference Library (GVRL) - search a comprehensive collection of online reference books.
+Gale eBooks (Virtual Reference Library) - search a comprehensive collection of online reference books.
 Includes a core collection of medical reference books.

 There are several reference and humanities databases that will help you collect background information on your topic: